ibm-cloud-docs/power-iaas/registering-linux.md

 ## Capturing and importing a SLES image
 {: #preparing-linux-image}

-To use SLES within the {{site.data.keyword.powerSys_notm}} service, you can use the [IBM Power Virtualization Center (PowerVC)](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.4/com.ibm.powervc.standard.help.doc/powervc_images_hmc.html){: external} to capture your Linux image, then [import it](/docs/power-iaas?topic=power-iaas-deploy-custom-image) as an Open Virtualization Appliance (OVA) file.
+To use SLES within the {{site.data.keyword.powerSys_notm}}, you can use the [IBM Power Virtualization Center (PowerVC)](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.4/com.ibm.powervc.standard.help.doc/powervc_images_hmc.html){: external} to capture your Linux image, then [import it](/docs/power-iaas?topic=power-iaas-deploy-custom-image) as an Open Virtualization Appliance (OVA) file.
 You must also bring your own license (BYOL).
 If you cannot use PowerVC to capture an image, see the [Power Systems OVA image capture](/docs/power-iaas?topic=power-iaas-linux-deployment#vios-capture) instructions.

 ## Linux networking
 {: #linux-networking}